hashicorp/terraform-provider-google/website/docs/r/bigtable_instance.html.markdown

 * `deletion_protection` - (Optional) Whether or not to allow Terraform to destroy the instance.
 Unless this field is set to false in Terraform state, a `terraform destroy` or `terraform apply` that would delete the instance will fail.

+* `labels` - (Optional) A set of key/value label pairs to assign to the resource.
+Label keys must follow the requirements at https://cloud.google.com/resource-manager/docs/creating-managing-labels#requirements.

 -----